yevgenys/DemocracyDigits/readme.md

 Democracy for digits!
-Equality to all!
+Equality to all(almost :) )!